Blog >

 How to put this into practice

-Track visibility beyond clicks.
-Measure where your content appears in AI answers, summaries, and comparisons (not just how much traffic it gets).
+Track visibility beyond clicks by measuring where your content appears in AI answers, third party websites, LinkedIn, newsletters, etc. (not just how much traffic it gets).

 Example: how this already plays out